-Prerequisite: MDIA 3120L and MDIA 3150 or approval of department head.
-Advanced television production focusing on the hands-on application of skills acquired from prior courses in television for the construction of television programs.
-Students are expected to enter with a working knowledge of the television studio as the course is rigorous and labor intensive, and the programs produced by the student are expected to be of broadcast quality.
-Optionally required of all production track majors.
+Prerequisite: MDIA 3120K or consent of instructor.
+Advanced television production focusing on the hands-on application of skills for the construction of television programs.
+Students are expected to enter with a working knowledge of the television studio since this is a rigorous and labor intensive course in which students are expected to produce broadcast quality programs.